dangler/ally/README.md

   All EC2 instances matching the given pattern will be listed.

 Options:
-  -s, --search TEXT  Pattern in name to filter with --help             Show this message and exit.
+  -s, --search-filter TEXT  Pattern in name to filter with --help                    Show this message and exit.

 ```

 Connect to EC2 instance